Congenica/psga-pipeline-sars-cov-2/README.md

 cd minikube
 ./startup.sh

-# exec the sars-cov-2 pod
+# exec the <pathogen> pod
-kubectl exec -it sars-cov-2-pipeline-XXXX -- bash
+kubectl exec -it <pathogen>-pipeline-XXXX -- bash

 # ------------------
-# WITHIN THE psga POD
+# WITHIN THE pathogen POD
 # run the pipeline within the pod (processes are spun up as pod workers by this pipeline).
-The results will be stored in sars-cov-2-pipeline pod: /data/output
+The results will be stored in: /data/output
 # use `-resume` flag to resume the previous pipeline execution
 nextflow run . <input_parameters>